particle-iot/docs/src/content/tutorials/device-os/led.md

 {{/if}}

 {{#if has-mesh}}
-Mesh devices can store a backup copy of any desired user firmware in flash memory at address 0x80200000, separate from user flash memory which is located at 0x000D4000.
+Gen 3 devices can store a backup copy of any desired user firmware in flash memory at address 0x80200000, separate from user flash memory which is located at 0x000D4000.
 This backup copy of firmware can be restored to user memory with a button sequence that is only available when the backup copy flash memory contains a valid firmware image.

 To program your device with a backup copy of user firmware via USB, you'll need to put it in [DFU Mode](/tutorials/device-os/led/#dfu-mode-device-firmware-upgrade-) and run a command like one of the following: